harshil-sahai/academic-website/content/project/example/index.md

 #   E.g. `slides = "example-slides"` references `content/slides/example-slides.md`.
 #   Otherwise, set `slides = ""`.
 #slides: example

+abstract: "On March 24, 2020, India's Prime Minister announced the world's largest COVID-19 lockdown, bringing to a near-halt the economic and social lives of more than one billion Indian residents.
+This paper quantifies the economic impacts and behavioral changes induced by this unprecedented policy using two unique data sources: Facebook mobility data and a representative sample of previously surveyed low income Delhi households.
+Compliance with the lockdown was widespread: intra-city movement declined by 80% following the announcement.
+The economic consequences have been accordingly severe, with income and days worked falling by 86 and 72% respectively.
+Nevertheless, observance of public health directives was high: mask usage rose by 73 percentage points and handwashing became nearly universal, while time spent outdoors and smoking both declined.
+We also show how government-provided social assistance may have averted more dire predictions of widespread famine, resource scarcity, access to medical care, and security.
+But the declines in mental health and the near-exhaustion of personal savings, amidst a rising infection rate, indicate an important and evolving role for policy-makers as the crisis continues."

 ---

 On March 24, 2020, India's Prime Minister announced the world's largest COVID-19 lockdown, bringing to a near-halt the economic and social lives of more than one billion Indian residents.
 This paper quantifies the economic impacts and behavioral changes induced by this unprecedented policy using two unique data sources: Facebook mobility data and a representative sample of previously surveyed low income Delhi households.
 Compliance with the lockdown was widespread: intra-city movement declined by 80% following the announcement.
 The economic consequences have been accordingly severe, with income and days worked falling by 86 and 72% respectively.
 Nevertheless, observance of public health directives was high: mask usage rose by 73 percentage points and handwashing became nearly universal, while time spent outdoors and smoking both declined.
 We also show how government-provided social assistance may have averted more dire predictions of widespread famine, resource scarcity, access to medical care, and security.
 But the declines in mental health and the near-exhaustion of personal savings, amidst a rising infection rate, indicate an important and evolving role for policy-makers as the crisis continues.